modpreneur/trinity-logger/README.md

 # trinity-logger

-#This bundle is reconstructed for new elasticsearch (v5) and the read me is not actualized yet.
+# This bundle is reconstructed for new elasticsearch (v5) and the read me is not actualized yet.
 TODO

 [![Coverage Status](https://coveralls.io/repos/github/modpreneur/trinity-logger/badge.svg?branch=master)](https://coveralls.io/github/modpreneur/trinity-logger?branch=master)
 [![Build Status](https://travis-ci.org/modpreneur/trinity-logger.svg?branch=master)](https://travis-ci.org/modpreneur/trinity-settings)

-Bundle for storing and loading logs.
+Bundle for storing and loading logs in ElasticSearch database.
-Originaly this should be for Amazon's DynamoDB and basic work with it.
-But dynamo come with more headache then we could accept.

-Now we are developing for elasticSearch.
-No bundles for work with elasticSearch was stable enough to work with.
-Currently base for this bundle is official elasticSearch-php.

-This bundle is in early development phase, use on own risk!

 Write issue if you found something that doesn't work as it should.

-Logger works with one index of elasticSearch database.
-This index is specified in bundle configuration
+Logger creates new index each day in format YYYY-MM-DD.
+It works with environment and as for now two types are used.
+Development and Production logs are written into same index.
+The test environment adds prefix 'test-' before the index.

+Thanks to this the logs may be viewed directly by using URL:

+    http:\\elastic_host:port\YYYY-MM-DD\LogName\LogId

+for example:

     trinity_logger:
       elastic_logs:
         elastic_host: '127.0.0.1:9200'
         managed_index: 'necktie'

-Configurated index can be changed when method is called.
+Configured index can be changed when method is called.

   Classic call: